KTLA’s Chris Burrous’ Cause Of Death Possibly Drugs

 — KTLA (@KTLA) December 28, 2018

-In the past 24 hours, many other members of the KTLA family have taken to social media to mourn and pay tribute to their beloved co-worker.
+In the past 24 hours, many other members of the KTLA family have taken to social media to mourn — and to pay tribute — to their beloved co-worker.

-Just after midnight on Friday morning, co-anchor Lynette Romero shared a very touching tribute on Twitter featuring what she now knows is the very last photo she will ever take with Chris Burrous.
+Just after midnight on Friday morning, co-anchor Lynette Romero shared a very touching tribute on Twitter, featuring what she now knows is the very last photo she will ever take with Chris Burrous.

 There are no words.
 When we took this picture during our show I had no idea it would our last time together.
 You made me laugh until I cried.
 My tears now are for your sweet little girl, your wife Mai and your dear parents.
 We will miss you so… pic.twitter.com/nkvtrzHcX3